MarcDenman/marcdenman.github.io/_posts/2014-04-26-Spark-Sous-Vide.markdown

-I am currently getting around 2 degree variance, with the *SetPoint* at 65c the lowest temperature is set around 64.5c and then up to 66.5c.
+I am currently getting around 3 degree variance, with the *SetPoint* at 65c the lowest temperature is set around 63.5c and then up to 66.5c.
+This difference is a little larger than I would like, so in the coming weeks I will tuning the machine again to try and decrease the large changes in temperature.
 The largest issue with the machine at the moment is that it takes a very very long time for the machine to reach the *SetPoint*.